Atlantic City Lawyer Fights Criminal Trespass Charges in Atlantic City

 Criminal Trespassing Charges Can Be Serious.
 Contact an Experienced NJ criminal defense Attorney Today

 If you’ve been charged with trespassing, in any form, it is very important to hire a skilled lawyer right away.
 These cases can escalate quickly.
 Contact the offices of Attorney John W. Tumelty to schedule a free consultation in Cape May, Wildwood, Brigantine, Margate, Ventnor, Longport, Little Egg Harbor, Ocean Township and throughout New Jersey.
-He has offices in Marmora, Somers Point and Atlantic City, NJ.
+He has offices in Marmora and Atlantic City, NJ.